Valtgun/CarND-Advanced-Lane-Lines/README.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-After undistorted image is obtained then the various binary masks are calculated.
+After the undistorted image is obtained then the various binary masks are calculated.
 In the submission pipelines following 3 masks are used:
 Sobel gradient magnitude (np.sqrt(sobelx* *2 + sobely* *2))
 S channel from HLS (yellow and white)
 White from YUV colorspace - in addition to above

-Code for the image thresholding functionas are in notebook cell 3.
+Code for the image thresholding functions is in notebook cell 3.

 During testing there were multiple additional binary masks calculated, e.g.:
 Sobel in one direction X or Y
-Grayscale - initial, used to test pipeline failover to full scan, when there are many bad detections Channels form RGB
+Grayscale - initial, used to test pipeline failover to full scan when there are many bad detections Channels from RGB
 Etc., however, they did not provide significant improvements.
-Also, the more different calculation are done, the individual frame processign performance becomes, which could be significant factor if the processing should be performed real time.
+Also, the more different calculation are done, the individual frame processing performance becomes, which could be a significant factor if the processing should be performed real time.

-It was also tested in perspective warping should be performed beofre or after thresholding, however, especially in case of Sobel, it turned out that it is better to threshods original image and only then perform perspective warping on binary image.
+It was also tested in perspective warping should be performed before or after thresholding, however, especially in a case of Sobel, it turned out that it is better to threshold original image and only then perform perspective warping on the binary image.
 If perspective warping was performed before Sobel, then there were many artifacts introduced that did not allow good quality Sobel result.

-Addtional point is that various parameters can be tuned at this step in order to get the result better and what works in one video, might not transfer very well to other videos, especially the hardest challenge where there is quite different environment.
+Additional point is that various parameters can be tuned at this step in order to get the result better and what works in one video, might not transfer very well to other videos, especially the hardest challenge where there is a different environment.

 Here are the images:
 Sobel magnitude mask